-PROPOSAL 4

-AMENDMENT OF 1994 STOCK OPTION PLAN
+PROPOSAL 3 AMENDMENT OF 1994 STOCK OPTION PLAN

-The Company maintains the Henry Schein, Inc. 1994 Stock Option Plan ("Stock Option Plan") for the benefit of certain employees of the Company and its designated subsidiaries.

-The proposed amendment to the Stock Option Plan would increase the number of shares issuable upon the exercise of Class B Options granted under the Stock Option Plan by approximately 7.0% of the outstanding shares, or 1,600,000 shares.
-The proposed amendment would not change the number of shares issuable upon the exercise of Class A Options, the maximum number of which have been issued.
-The proposed amendment would also increase the maximum number of shares subject to options that may be granted to a participant in any fiscal year of the Company from 50,000 to 100,000.
+The Company maintains the Henry Schein, Inc. 1994 Stock Option Plan, as amended ("Stock Option Plan"), for the benefit of key employees of the Company and its designated subsidiaries.
+The proposed amendment to the Stock Option Plan would increase the number of shares of Common Stock issuable upon the exercise of Class B Options granted under the Stock Option Plan by approximately 4.7% of the outstanding shares of Common Stock, or 1,650,000 shares.
+The proposed amendment would not change the number of shares of Common Stock issuable upon the exercise of Class A Options, the maximum number of which have been issued.